The West Highland Way | ||

 City to City ....

 3:30 a.m.
-I loaded the last of my baggage into my car and performed a brief check that I had packed everything I needed, which amounted to no more than a count of the bag-shaped objects in the gloom of my luggage space.
-My dog, Bryn, had watched with bleary eyed puzzlement when I clattered downstairs in the middle of the night, lumbering about the place, as I washed and breakfasted and packed.
-I’d rudely awakened him at 2:30 a.m and I’d been at it for an hour, yawning and muttering and losing my novelty value fairly quickly.
-He was stoically attempting to ignore me and carry on sleeping and so I gave him a final pat on the head, quietly left the house, and allowed him to return to his interrupted dreams.
-I threaded my way through the empty streets of suburban Birmingham, letting Mike And The Mechanics keep me awake by telling me how lovely it was to be a Beggar On A Beach Of Gold and arrived at my parents' house to pick up my brother.
+I threw a final holdall into the car and cast my eye over the dim shapeless objects huddled together in the luggage space - everything seemed to be present so I closed the tailgate as quietly as possible so as not to wake my neighbours.
+My dog, Bryn, watched me with bleary eyed puzzlement - I had tumbled downstairs in the middle of the night clattering about the place, turning on lights as I breakfasted before packing.
+I’d rudely awakened him at 2:30 a.m and I’d been at it for an hour, yawning and muttering to myself.
+I’d lost my novelty value soon enough and he was stoically attempting to ignore me and go back to sleep, probably hoping that I wasn’t about to produce his lead and suggest nocturnal walkies.
+I gave him a pat on the head and quietly left the house.
+I drove along the empty streets of suburban Birmingham and arrived at my parents' house to pick up my brother.
 I was pleasantly surprised to find that Colin was ready and eager to be off; apparently everything was packed and nothing of import had been left behind at his home in the West Country.
 We loaded up his gear, and then on impulse stole some of our father's whiskey from the bottle he kept for playing Poker on-line, filling our hip-flasks with furtive haste, before setting off on the long slog north to Glasgow.

 "Yeah," he nodded, "I took my time over it and it's all there.
 I double checked."

-He became thoughtful for a while after this, no doubt running through a checklist of all the vital pieces of kit required for the week ahead and checking them off mentally.
-Suddenly, no more than ten miles later, he made a strangled noise and clasped his hands to his face.
+He became thoughtful for a while after this, no doubt replaying images of all the important pieces of kit required for the week ahead, picturing them being stowed away in his luggage.
+It didn’t take long before he drew in a sharp breath and clasped his hands to his face.
 I chanced a sideways glance and saw his eyes shining at me in the darkness.

-"We're not going back anyway," he said in a small voice.
+"We're not going back anyway," he said in a small voice, pre-empting what he knew I was about to say.

 "My weatherproof jacket."